 A fish community survey was undertaken in Tawhiti Stream triennially in order to assess the performance of the fish pass at the water abstraction weir.
-The first triennial survey took place in the previous monitoring period, in January 2014.
+The second triennial survey took place in the current monitoring period, in March 2017.

 Figure 1 Chemical monitoring sites in the Tawhiti catchment